Commonwealth War Graves Commission: Horticulture

 Commission cemeteries are distinctive in treating floriculture as an integral part of the cemetery design.
 Originally, the horticultural concept was to create an environment where visitors could experience a sense of peace in a setting, in contrast to traditionally bleak graveyards.
-Recommendations given by Arthur William Hill, the Assistant Director of the Royal Botanical Gardens at Kew enabled the commission to develop cemetery layouts and architectural structures that took into account the placement of suitable plant life.
+Recommendations given by Arthur William Hill, the assistant director of the Royal Botanical Gardens at Kew enabled the commission to develop cemetery layouts and architectural structures that took into account the placement of suitable plant life.
 Combining structural and horticultural elements were not unfamiliar to the commission's architects.
 Sir Edwin Lutyens furthered his long-standing working relationship with horticulturist Gertrude Jekyll, whose devotion to traditional cottage garden plants and roses greatly influenced the appearance of the cemeteries.
 Where possible, indigenous plants were utilised to enhance sentimental associations with the gardens of home.

 Variety in texture, height and timing of floral display were equally important horticultural considerations.
 The beds around each headstone are planted with a mixture of floribunda roses and herbaceous perennials.
 Low-growing plants are chosen for areas immediately in front of headstones, ensuring that inscriptions are not obscured and preventing soil from splashing back during rain.
 In cemeteries where there are pedestal grave markers, dwarf varieties of plants are used instead.

 The absence of any form of paving between the headstone rows contributes to the simplicity of the cemetery designs.
 Lawn paths add to the garden ambience and are irrigated during the dry season in countries where there is insufficient rain.
-Where irrigation is inappropriate or impractical, dry landscaping is an ecological alternative favoured by the commission's horticulturists, as is the case in Iraq.
+Where irrigation is inappropriate or impractical, dry landscaping is an ecological alternative favored by the commission's horticulturists, as is the case in Iraq.
 Drier areas require a different approach not only for lawns but also to plants and styles of planting.
 Similarly, there are separate horticultural considerations in tropical climates.
 When many cemeteries are concentrated within a limited area, like along the Western Front or Gallipoli peninsula, mobile teams of gardeners operate from a local base.
 Elsewhere, larger cemeteries have their own dedicated staff while small cemeteries are usually tended by a single gardener working part-time.